Opinion: It's time to prepare for a recession - KTVZ

 Of course, when economic slowdowns take hold, it makes sense for the Fed to try and shore up economic growth by cutting interest rates.
 But in this case, the Fed is trying to make up for failing to react to inflation sooner.
 We warned last year that inflation was getting out of hand.
 The central bank should have taken action last summer.

-Now the Fed has little choice but to tighten policy by aggressively cutting rates to curb inflation.
+Now the Fed has little choice but to tighten policy by aggressively hiking rates to curb inflation.
 That materially increases the risk of pushing the economy into a full-blown recession.

 It was only six months ago that the Fed began slowing its asset purchases.
 And it finally started rate hikes just two months ago, but at that point overall inflation had already shot up to a 40-year high, impacting Americans in every corner of the country.

-Note: Correction: An earlier version of this article misstated the direction in which the Federal Reserve must move on interest rates in order to curb inflation.